Nikaoto/deep/README.md

 ## Drawing

-// TODO add drawcall order explanation
+Deep works by queuing each drawcall you make and then drawing them all according to their z axis.
+I suggest tying each object's z coordinate to its y value.

 ---
 #### `deep:drawAll()`
-*The heart of the library*

 Draws every object inside the draw queue.
-Always do this at the end of `love.draw()`.
+Call this at the end of your `love.draw()` function.
-Everything you draw directly after calling `deep:drawAll()` will be drawn over your queue.
+Everything you draw directly with love after calling `deep:drawAll()` will be drawn over your queue.
 Inversely, anything you directly draw before calling `deep:drawAll()` will be drawn under the queue.

 <br>